 {WORKING DRAFT—IN PROGRESS}

-Rule XXX—Statement of Purpose and Scope; Consequence of Noncompliance
+Rule XXX—Statement of Purpose and Scope

-The purpose of Rules XXX through CCC is to implement the requirements of the federal HCBS Settings Final Rule, 79 Fed.
+The purpose of Rules XXX through CCC is to implement the requirements of the federal Home- and Community-Based Services (HCBS) Settings Final Rule, 79 Fed.
 Reg.
 2947 (2014), codified at 42 C.F.R. § 441.301(c)(4).
 These rules identify individual rights that are protected at settings where people live or receive HCBS.
 They also set out a process for modifying these rights as warranted in individual cases.
-These rules apply to all Medicaid-funded HCBS under all waivers and other programs, except where otherwise noted.
+These rules apply to all HCBS under all authorities, except where otherwise noted.

-The Department will not pay for Covered HCBS provided at any setting that does not comply with Rules XXX through CCC.

 Rule YYY—Definitions

+“Age Appropriate Activities and Materials” means activities and materials that foster social, intellectual, communicative, and emotional development and that challenge the individual to use their skills in these areas while considering the developmental level and physical skills of the individual.

-“Covered HCBS” means any Home- and Community-Based Service(s) provided under the Colorado State Medicaid Plan or a Colorado Medicaid waiver program, except for Respite Services, Palliative/Supportive Care services provided outside the child’s home under the Children with Life-Limiting Illness Waiver, and Youth Day Services under the Children’s Extensive Supports (CES) Waiver.
+“Covered HCBS” means any Home and Community-Based Service(s) provided under the Colorado State Medicaid Plan, a Colorado Medicaid waiver program, or a State-funded program administered by the Department.
+This category excludes Respite Services, Palliative/Supportive Care services provided outside the child’s home under the Children with Life-Limiting Illness Waiver, and Youth Day Services under the Children’s Extensive Supports (CES) Waiver.

 “HCBS Setting” means any physical location where Covered HCBS are provided.